 You have to pin the seam allowances properly.
 Match very carefully all the darts and other seams.

 The most troublesome part is how to pin and stitch around zipper tabs.

-The video clip I made with my main project didn’t turn out good for a clear explanation, so I decided to make quite fast a different small and simple pouch just for you to see how I sew the pouch without dented corners.
+The video clip I made with my main project didn’t turn out well for a clear explanation, so I decided to make quite fast a different small, and simple pouch just for you to see how I sew the pouch without dented corners.
 So in the next video clip, I will use that small pouch to show you the trick.

 We didn’t sew past the zipper tabs on purpose.